amethyst/amethyst/book/src/pong-tutorial.md

 To get a better feeling for how Amethyst works, we're going to implement a Pong clone.
 You can find a [full Pong example][pong] (our end goal) in Amethyst's [examples] folder.
 This tutorial breaks that project up into discrete steps so it's easier to understand what everything is doing.

+## Prerequisites

+Make sure to follow the [Getting started chapter](./getting_started.html) before starting with the tutorial / running the examples.

+## Running the code after a chapter

 If you've cloned the Amethyst repo, you can run any of the examples like so:

 ```norun
 cargo run --example pong_tutorial_01 --features "vulkan"
 ```

+The example named `pong_tutorial_xy` contains the code which you should have after following all tutorials from 1 to xy.

+> **Note:** On macOS, you might want to use `"metal"` instead of `"vulkan"`.

 The main difference between real game code and the example code is where the `resources` and `assets` folders are located.